Hertha (magazine)

-Hertha is a Swedish-language women's magazine published by the Fredrika Bremer Association, named after Swedish writer and feminist Fredrika Bremer's novel Hertha.
+Hertha is a Swedish-language women's magazine published by the Fredrika Bremer Association, (Swedish: Fredrika Bremer Förbundet, abbreviated FBF) named after Swedish writer and feminist Fredrika Bremer's novel Hertha.
 It has been in circulation since 1914.

 History and profile

 Hertha was founded in 1914 and was published regularly until 1999.
 During this period it came out monthly.
 Between 2001 and 2005 it was published digitally only, and in 2009 an anniversary issue was published in print.
 Since 2015, two issues are published per year.
 It is the world's oldest feminist magazine, a continuation of Home Review founded in 1859.

 Hertha was the successor to the magazine Dagny, which was started when Sophie Adlersparre founded the Fredrika Bremer Association in 1884.
 The magazine's history dates back to 1859, when Sophie Adlersparre and Rosalie Roos published Tidskrift för hemmet ('Home Review') to "give knowledge and insights to women in the spiritual sphere".

 Hertha, like its predecessors Home Review and Dagny, contains association announcements, articles on current social, cultural, economic and ethical issues, and articles on gender equality.